GuiPimenta-Dev/lambda-forge-docs/docs/home/custom-codepipeline-steps.md

   </tr>
   <tr>
     <td>ValidateIntegrationTests</td>
-    <td>Validates if for each api gateway endpoint it has at least one integration test decorated with the pytest.mark.integration decorator</td>
+    <td>Ensure that each API Gateway endpoint has at least one integration test decorated with pytest.mark.integration</td>
   </tr>
   <tr>
     <td>IntegrationTests</td>